Last Updated on: 5th September 2023, 04:50 am

 Eighteen months (and counting) of full-time international travel has taught us a few things.
 I’m happy to say that they are mostly positive.
-We’ve learned about international safety, other cultures and the people in them, and ourselves.
+We’ve learned about safety, other cultures and the people in them, and ourselves.
 Here are the top twelve things full-time travel has taught us.

 WHAT WE LEARNED ABOUT SAFETY

 1. Take Warnings With a Grain of Salt

 As we were preparing to leave the U.S. and head to Europe, several people pointed out the threat of terrorist attacks.
 My response was two-fold:

 1. Europe may have more terrorist attacks, but they also have fewer mass shootings.

 2. The odds of anyone being a victim of either of these situations are incredibly tiny.

-Information from the Cato Institute discusses how unlikely it is for someone to die in a terrorist attack is 1 in 20 million!
-Even if they became twice as prevalent the odds would be 1 in 10 million.
-Not even worth thinking about in my opinion.
+Information from the Cato Institute discusses how unlikely it is for someone to die in a terrorist attack.
+We are talking about odds of 1 in several million.
+Not even worth thinking about, in my opinion.
 If you want to worry about something, worry about auto accidents.
-You are so much more likely to die that way.
+You are much more likely to die that way.